 Revenue is recognized at the point in time when control of the goods is passed to the customer.
-The point at which control passes is determined based on the terms and conditions by each customer arrangement.
+The point at which control passes is determined based on the terms and conditions by each customer arrangement, but generally occurs on delivery to the customer.
 The contracts that Group enters into relate to sales order containing single performance obligations for the delivery of goods as per Ind AS 115.
 Transaction price is the amount of consideration to which the Group expects to be entitled in exchange for transferring goods to a customer.
 Variable consideration is estimated using the expected value method or most likely amount as appropriate in a given circumstance.
 Payment terms agreed with a customer are as per business practice and there is no financing component involved in the transaction price.
 The Group considers whether there are other promises in the contract that are separate performance obligations to which a portion of the transaction price needs to be allocated.

-Contract Balances
+Contract balances